bennygoldman/bennygoldman.github.io/README.md

 #### My current projects

-- ExtraExtra: a way to get around the social media news blackout in Canada
+- **ExtraExtra**: a way to get around the social media news blackout in Canada
-- TPL Passport: a tool to track visits to all 100 branches of the Toronto Public Library
+- **TPL Passport**: a tool to track visits to all 100 branches of the Toronto Public Library
-- TTC Late Note: get proof to show your delay was public transit's fault
+- **TTC Late Note**: get proof to show your delay was public transit's fault

 #### My toolkit (the list is always growing...)